Envoy says US ready for 'constructive' talks with North Korea: South Korea

 US Secretary of State Mike Pompeo raised hopes for a revival of talks after the letters, while Xi told Moon on Thursday that Kim's resolve for denuclearisation and dialogue remained unchanged.

+Biegun also met South Korean Unification Minister Kim Yeon-chul in charge of inter-Korean affairs, during which they vowed utmost efforts to revive nuclear talks, the foreign ministry said.

-Moon has said Washington was in behind-the-scenes talks with Pyongyang over a possible third summit and had proposed a fresh round of talks.
-But the North said on Thursday that the United States had become "more and more desperate in its hostile acts" even as it spoke of dialogue.
+Moon has said Washington is in behind-the-scenes talks with Pyongyang over a possible third summit and has proposed a fresh round of talks.
+But the North said on Thursday the United States had become "more and more desperate in its hostile acts" even as it spoke of dialogue.

-Working towards the denuclearisation of the "Korean peninsula" is also a grey area which, by North Korea's reckoning, includes the regional US nuclear umbrella protecting Japan and South Korea.
-The United States only wants North Korea to denuclearise.
+North Korea's state media KCNA on Friday urged the United States and South Korea to scrap their plans to carry out joint military drills in the summer.

+The allies have replaced their annual major exercises with smaller-scale programmes following last year's detente.
+But Pyongyang sees the drills as a rehearsal for war and demands they be called off.